 Straw hats can be a little trickier to clean since they are usually made in lighter colors and, of course, we sweat in them.
 There are special straw hat cleaners, but that bottle of Windex you already have should work just fine.

-- Use cleaner and a soft cloth to remove heavier stains.
+Step 2: Use a cleaner and a soft cloth to remove heavier stains.

-- Avoid getting straw hats soaked; e.g., in summer downpours.
+Step 3: Avoid getting straw hats soaked.
 That can be pretty deadly to the shape.
 For the occasional light wetting, wipe the hat down and leave it brim up on a clean surface to dry.

 Suede hats may seem a bit more daunting, but the principles are the same.

-- If suede gets matted or there’s caked-on dirt, buff it (lightly!) with fine-grit sandpaper or an emery cloth.
+Step 2: If suede gets matted or there’s caked-on dirt, buff it (lightly!) with fine-grit sandpaper or emery cloth.

-- Clean with Lexol or Bickmore’s Bick-4 leather cleaner.
-Do not use saddle soap: it can dry the thinner, lighter weight leather used in hats.
+Step 2: Clean with Lexol or Bickmore’s Bick-4 leather cleaner.
+Do not use saddle soap: it can dry the thinner, lighter-weight leather used in hats.

-Easiest of all, most cloth hats (including beanies) can be easily cleaned with a brush and water.
+Easiest of all, most cloth hats (including your favorite best beanies for men) can be easily cleaned with a brush and water.
 A powdered cleaner can help with tougher stains.

-Nate Taylor, Buying Director at Lids, says “Surprisingly, one of the best ways I have found to wash hats is in the dishwasher using our Ball Cap Buddy.
+Nate Taylor, Buying Director at Lids, says, “Surprisingly, one of the best ways I have found to wash hats is in the dishwasher using our Ball Cap Buddy.
 Only use this technique if you can run the dishwasher on a cold cycle, as hot water will shrink your hat.
-Make sure to put the hat on the top rack on cold wash by itself and do not have anything else in the dishwasher.”
+Make sure to put the hat on the top rack on a cold wash by itself and do not have anything else in the dishwasher.”
 So much for multi-tasking.
-Otherwise Taylor recommends:

-- Soak the cap in cold soapy water for a couple of hours
+Step 1: Soak the cap in cold soapy water for a couple of hours.

 You can also use a washing machine.
 “Washing machines work better for non-structured front hats due to the tumbling aspect of the machines,” says Taylor.
 “Hats with structured fronts tend to crease and fold.
 If the buckram (the mesh forming the front of the hat) creases, it can be hard to get those creases to disappear.

-- Use soap with color preserving qualities.
+Step 2: Use soap with color preserving qualities, such as Woolite’s laundry detergents.
 Do not use bleach, or soap with bleach additives.

-- Allow to air dry.
+Step 3: Allow to air dry.
 Don’t use a dryer or the hat may shrink.
-Taylor recommends wearing your hat post wash, allowing it to dry on your head.
+Taylor recommends wearing your hat post-wash, allowing it to dry on your head.